-MEOR is actually a family of processes that involves the use of microorganisms for enhanced recovery.
-There are several ways in which microorganisms may contribute to EOR:
+MEOR involves the use of microorganisms.
+Several ways, how microorganisms may contribute to EOR, are:

-- 1) Microorganisms can produce biosurfactants and biopolymers on the surface - 2) Microorganisms grow in reservoir rock pore throats to produce gases such as CO_2, H_2, NH_3, CH_4 , surfactants, and other chemicals to recover trapped oil - 3) Microorganisms can selectively plug high-permeability channels in reservoir rock, so that sweep efficiency increases - 4) biocracking, where microbes metabolize carbon atoms from the interior of an alkane chain - 5) Changes in interfacial and surfacial tensions can be induced. - 6) Acid production can cause dissolution of rock, changes in water PH and stimulate in situ surfactant formation
+- 1) Microorganisms can produce bio surfactants and biopolymers on the surface - 2) Microorganisms grow in reservoir rock pore throats to produce gases such as CO2,H2,NH3,CH4, surfactants, and other chemicals to recover trapped oil

+- 3) Microorganisms can selectively plug high-permeability channels in reservoir rock, so that sweep efficiency increases - 4) Bio cracking, where microbes metabolize carbon atoms from the interior of an alkane chain - 5) Changes in interfacial and surfacial tensions can be induced. - 6) Acid production can cause dissolution of rock, changes in water PH and stimulate in situ surfactant formation